Shamsullo/dstack_test_task/README.md

 ## NOTES:
-- The program expecting that permissions to interact with CloudWatch properly set up
+- The program expects permissions to interact with CloudWatch and Docker are properly set
 - For now, for simplicity, the script prints log messages to the console.
-As well, streams them to CloudWatch
+As well, stream them to CloudWatch
 - Basic error handling is implemented
 - Container removal is handled automatically after logging is finished